Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Results

+Figure \ref{fig:planet_rho_s_r} shows the \ac{HJ}'s density and entropy profile at four different points in the simulation.
+The first three columns correspond to panels a), b), and d) in Figure \ref{fig:rho_xy}, while the fourth column shows the profile shortly after planet disruption.
+The black dots, representing \SPH particles that currently make up the planet, initially follow the $n=3/2$ polytrope used for modelling the \ac{HJ}, which has uniform entropy.
+The second and third columns show the planet's readjustment to mass loss and compression by the stellar gas on a dynamical timescale.
+The material ablated into the stellar envelope follows the density and entropy of the stellar profile (red line).
+The last column shows that after complete disruption (see Section \ref{subsec:disruption}), the ablated planetary material (orange dots) settles at a depth determined by density and entropy equilibrium with its surroundings.

-The nearly factor of ten change in planet mass observed in our simulations cautions against assuming \Mp to be fixed during planetary engulfment, whether for analytical estimates \citep[e.g.,][]{MacLeod+18,Stephan+18,Stephan+20,Soares-Furtado+21} or as a simplifying model assumption \citep[e.g.,][]{Staff+16,Yarza+22}.
-The gradual mass ablation could be due to shock heating of the \ac{HJ}, a process that can be studied in detail through local simulations that resolve the planet with high resolution \citep[e.g.,][]{Hirai+14,Hirai+2020}.
-That mass loss occurs gradually and not as a single, global episode \citep{Jia+Spruit18} could make a significant difference towards the ability for planetary engulfment to enhance the surface chemical abundance of stars (see Sections \ref{subsec:disruption} and \ref{subsec:enrichment}).
+The nearly factor of ten change in planet mass observed in our simulations cautions against assuming \Mp to be fixed during planetary engulfment, whether for analytical estimates \citep[e.g.][]{MacLeod+18,Stephan+18,Stephan+20,Soares-Furtado+21} or as a simplifying assumption in calculations \citep[e.g.][]{Staff+16,Yarza+22}.
+That mass loss occurs gradually and not as a single, global episode \citep{Jia+Spruit18} could impact the ability to enhance the surface chemical abundance of stars (see Sections \ref{subsec:disruption} and \ref{subsec:enrichment}).

+A number of works have indicated that the mass ablation rate may scale with the rate at which linear momentum is intercepted by the planet \citep[e.g.][]{Cheng74,Jia+Spruit18,Hirai+2020}.
+Our upcoming simulations also confirm this (Lau et al. in prep.).
+The \ac{HJ} intercepts momentum at the rate $\dot{p} \sim \pi \Rp^2 \rho |\mathbf{v}|^2$.
+On the other hand, ablation removes momentum at a minimum rate of $\dot{M}_\mathrm{p} v_\mathrm{esc}$, where $v_\mathrm{esc,p}=(2G\Mp/\Rp)^{1/2}$ is the escape speed at the planet's surface.
+Equating the two rates and using values for the density and velocity recorded at $a=2.8\Rsun$, we obtain

+This estimate is only an upper limit because momentum is also expended in producing ram-pressure drag and because material could be leaving the planet faster than $v_\mathrm{esc}$.
+It also neglects other processes that influence mass loss, including the \ac{HJ}'s adiabatic expansion in response to mass loss and compression by ram pressure and ambient pressure.
+Nonetheless, this crude estimate shows that the mass-loss rates observed in the simulations are plausible.